-MSC will cover all supply and artwork fabrication costs.
+Artist Compensation: $1,000.00 per bus stop.
+MSC will cover Vision Session Supplies and artwork installation fabrication costs.

-The selection panel for this project will consist of Stephanie Hudiburg, Bus Stop Project Chair; Diana Einstein, Executive Director of The Mayor’s Star Council; Crystal Perry, Forbes featured Brand Strategist; Kevin Hurst, Director of Charitable Giving and Associate Volunteerism at Neiman Marcus; ; Lily Weiss, Executive Director at Dallas Art District; Karen Wagner, CEO of North Texas Business Council for the Arts.
-The selection panel and advisors will review the submissions and recommend artists and alternates for commission.
+The selection panel for this project will consist of leaders from the Dallas arts and creative communities and the Mayor’s Star Council.
+The selection panel and advisors will review the submissions and recommend artists for commission.
 The artists will work closely with staff from the MSC and the Bus Stop Project Committee to finalize design for presentation and installation with DART.
-Once approved, the artist(s) will proceed with overseeing fabrication and installation.

 ~~~~~~~~~~~ S U B M I S S I O N R E Q U I R E M E N T S ~~~~~~~~~~~

-Printed photographs and/or web sites may not be substituted for images in Powerpoint presentation and/or on CD.
+● Printed photographs and/or web sites may not be substituted for images in Powerpoint presentation.

-Diana Einstein, Executive Director, The Mayor’s Star Council
+Diana Einstein, Executive Director, Mayor’s Star Council, email@example.com